ribice/glice/README.md

 ## Usage

-To run glice, navigate to a folder in gopath and execute:
+To run glice, navigate to a folder with go.mod and execute:

 ```bash
     glice